johan162/themeltspice/README.md

 ## Known Limitations

-- It is not (yet) possible to remove or overwrite an existing theme.
-For that you have to first manually delete the theme you want to overwrite in the themes file.
 - Windows theme files are not compatible with **OSX** and vice versa. *C'est la vie!*
+*(However, it is not terrible hard to manually fix those few differences and then copy a theme definition as hinted in the section "[Theme file format](#theme-file-format)")*

 <div style="page-break-after: always;"></div>